mark-watson/Racket-AI-book/manuscript/Ollama_Tools.md

 # Ollama Tools/Function Calling in Racket

-*Note: as of April 7, 2026 this chapter is still being written.*

 One of the most powerful features of modern LLMs is their ability to call external functions (tools) during a conversation.
 This allows the model to perform actions beyond just generating text — it can fetch live data, interact with files, call APIs, and more.

 Ollama supports tool/function calling through its chat API.
 When you provide a list of available tools with their schemas, the model can decide to call one or more tools, and your code executes them and returns the results back to the model.